yaboicolin/winterworkshop2026/Facilitator_Readme.txt

 3. PRE-SESSION SETUP
 --------------------------------------------------------------------------------

+1. Send around the folder of files listed in Section 2 [EXCEPT for the resource_data_solution.xls file] to the students prior to the session.
-1. Download all files listed in Section 2 and place them in the same folder on your machine.
+   Also download all the files and place them in the same folder on your machine.

 2. Open index6.html in a modern browser (Chrome or Edge recommended) and